How to Apply | MS in Physiology

 IELTS: Georgetown Univ.
 Graduate School of Arts & Sciences

-Applications are reviewed on a rolling basis starting in November; early applications are strongly encouraged.
+Applications are reviewed on a rolling basis starting in November 2021; early applications are strongly encouraged.
 We will accept applications until July 1 or until our Fall cohort is filled, whichever comes first.

 The program begins at the end of August each year.
 We do not offer Spring or Summer admissions, except for graduates of the GeorgeSquared ABS program.